aircall/aircall-everywhere/README.md

 All generic errors from `send`:

 - `no_event_name`: the event name sent is not valid
-- `not_ready`: Phone is not loaded or logged in yet
+- `not_ready`: Workspace is not loaded or logged in yet
-- `no_answer`: Phone didn't answer, most likely not logged in
+- `no_answer`: Workspace didn't answer, most likely not logged in
 - `does_not_exists`: The event sent does not exists
-- `invalid_response`: Phone sent an malformed answer, should not happen
+- `invalid_response`: Workspace sent an malformed answer, should not happen
 - `unknown_error`: Should not happen

 List of events: